Dakes/automatic-recolorization/README.md

 - Implement space saving benefits of Vector Quantization
 - save global hints more compact, using offsets and uchar for coordinate.
 - Apply compression to IR and potentially package image and sidecar file into one archive
+- Automatically download && cache pretrained nets.
+But only the needed ones.